 fishing.
 The longer Suntech Kurenai rods, which are seiryu rods, are also well suited for zero fishing as long as the fish are small.

 You absolutely could not use a Daiwa Keiryu-X for zero fishing and you absolutely could not use a FMX Keiryu ZPRO for lantern fishing; the styles, and the rods, are that different.

 When using a keiryu rig (split shot and very light line) you will need to use a long rod or you will end up fishing too close to where you are standing and you will scare all the fish you are trying to catch.
 If the water is deep, the surface is broken and the water is discolored you can use a shorter rod and fish closer in.

-A split shot has very little resistance to being pulled through the water, and gravity will definitely pull it.
+A split shot has very little resistance to being pulled through the water.
 The thin tippet used in a keiryu line also has little resistance to being pulled through the water.
 Thus, a split shot on a keiryu line will try to hang straight down from the rod tip.
 You can cast out, but it won't stay "out."

-In Japan, other than for extremely small streams, most keiryu fishing is done with rods of at least 5.3m in length (almost 17.5 feet).
+In Japan, other than for extremely small streams, keiryu fishing generally is done with rods of at least 5.3m in length (over 17 feet).
 Most are over 20 feet.
 Keiryu rods intended for "honryu" (main streams, what we would call rivers) will be 26-30 feet long.

 The upper hand is mostly just a pivot point.
 The lower hand provides most of the motion - and it really doesn't take much movement of the lower hand to make the cast.
 Holding and casting a keiryu rod with two hands produces much less stress on the shoulder and elbow joints than casting a fly rod or tenkara rod with one hand.

 An exception to the two-hand casting is if you